 Landmark Victory

-On January 17, 2026, New York City made history.
-Local Law 46 went into effect, making NYC the first major American city to require its police department to provide credentialed journalists with access to encrypted radio communications.
-Just one day earlier, Governor Kathy Hochul had vetoed similar statewide legislation—but the city found another way.
+On January 17, 2026, Local Law 46 took effect in New York City, making it the first major American city to require its police department to provide credentialed journalists access to encrypted radio communications.
+One day earlier, Governor Kathy Hochul had vetoed a statewide version of the same idea.
+The city acted anyway.

 Key Facts at a Glance